 📍3 Quai Deschamps, 33100 Bordeaux

-📍4 rue Montesquieu, 33000 Bordeaux
+📍69 rue des Faures, 33000 Bordeaux

-5. Karine Fine Cheeses
+5. Karine Fromages Fins

-Karine Haury visits the cellars of the “Meilleurs ouvriers de France” (Best Craftsmen of France) to bring you the finest affineurs on a platter.
-His specialty?
-Goat’s cheese (a nod to Tours, her native region), which she makes in a thousand and one ways: Valençay pyramids, Chavignol crottins, Sainte-maure logs, couronne lochoise or cœur de Touraine… The selection is refined and mostly organic, to delight the most discerning palates at the Capucins market and the Halles des Chartrons.
+Karine Haury shops around in the cellars of the Meilleurs ouvriers de France (Best Craftsmen of France) to bring you the finest fine cheeses on a platter.
+Her specialty?
+Goat’ s cheese (a nod to Tours, her native region), which she makes in a thousand and one ways: Valençay pyramids, Chavignol crottins, Sainte-maure logs, couronne lochoise or cœur de Touraine… The selection is refined and predominantly organic, to delight the most discerning palates at the Capucins market and the Halles des Chartrons.

 📍29 Place des Capucins, 33800 Bordeaux